Authorship of railway literature

 Tatlow, Peter

+Born 1936.
 Author of a few books, many articles, and fairly stern letters.
-Note in his Oakwood Press book Harrow & Wealdstone: fifty years on shows that he is probably in his seventies, had trained as a Civil Engineer on the Southern Region and then moved to motorway construction (bridges), and thence to a firm of civil engineering consultants, and is now retired.
+Note in his Oakwood Press book Harrow & Wealdstone: fifty years on shows that he trained as a Civil Engineer on the Southern Region and then moved to motorway construction (bridges), and thence to a firm of civil engineering consultants, and is now retired.
 Thus his comments on cranes and bridges are highly relevant.

 Theroux, Paul